ernestwisniewski/kbin/docs/oauth2_guide.md

             * Allows the admin to edit the list of defederated instances
     * `admin:oauth_clients`
         * `admin:oauth_clients:read`
-            * Allows the admin to read usage stats of oauth clients, as well as list clients on the instance
+            * Allows the admin to read usage stats of OAuth clients, as well as list clients on the instance
         * `admin:oauth_clients:revoke`
-            * Allows the admin to revoke a client's permission to acces the instance
+            * Allows the admin to revoke a client's permission to access the instance